Skip to main content

 Overview

-Today’s professional managers perform delicate balancing acts of planning, organizing, directing, and monitoring to achieve their company’s fullest potential.
-Our Business Administration – Professional Management program teaches you how to master these concepts and advance your career to maximize your salary earning potential.
+Today’s professional managers perform delicate balancing acts of planning, organizing, directing and monitoring to achieve their company’s fullest potential.
+Business Administration Professional Management teaches you how to master these concepts and advance your career to maximize your salary earning potential.

 This concentration provides students with the tools to function competently in the management environment.
-Graduates develop skills in physical resource and operations management, marketing, sales, financial systems, human resource management, and strategic management.
-A number of advanced credits extend to professional designations as well.
+Graduates develop skills in physical resource and operations management, marketing, sales, financial systems, human resource management and strategic management.
+A number of credits extend to professional designations.

 Leadership Delivers

-Our well-balanced curricula of business management fundamentals, trains you to successfully lead your team and deliver measurable workplace results.
-Focusing on essential professional management knowledge and skills we train you for successful careers in:
+Our well-balanced curricula of business management fundamentals trains you to successfully lead your team and deliver measurable workplace results.
+With a focus on essential professional management knowledge and skills, we train you for successful careers in:

 • Marketing and sales